 Named images of pupils (e.g. photographs, videos, web broadcasting, TV presentations, web pages etc.) must not be published under any circumstances.
 Written permission from parents or carers will be obtained before photographs of pupils are published on the school web site.

-Pupils’ work will only be published (e.g. photographs, videos, TV presentations, web pages etc) if parental consent has been given.
+Pupils’ work will only be published (e.g. photographs, videos, TV presentations, web pages etc.) if parental consent has been given.

 Staff are expected to adhere to this policy.
 Where it is believed that the policy has not been adhered to it is possible that disciplinary procedures will be followed.